 Dennis spent four years as lead guitarist with Swanee, then a period as lead guitarist with Chicago bluesman Doc Span’s band, before moving away from his home town of Sydney to live near Byron Bay in northern NSW.
 He remained in demand as a live performer and session guitarist, and has worked consistently in NSW and Queensland, until moving back to Sydney where he is living at present.

 Dennis has made several appearances in recent years at the East Coast Blues and Roots Festival at Byron Bay, and re-united with his old pals from Kahvas Jute for a one-off live concert at The Basement in Sydney, where they were joined onstage for a number by Jimmy Barnes.
-This resulted in a live DVD,
+This resulted in a live DVD, "Then Again - Live At The Basement" which has been highly acclaimed locally and internationally.
+He has also composed and recorded musical scores for the Crocodlie Hunter (Steve Irwin) and other TV shows and films.

 The current Dennis Wilson Band lineup includes drummer Mark Marriott and bass player Daniel Blaze, who also form the rhythm section of well-known Sydney band The Nevilles.
 Mark Marriott was also musical director and drummer on the Footy Show, on Sydney’s Channel Nine TV network, and was the drummer for Kahvas Jute on their live DVD at The Basement.
 The band plays a mix of high powered classic and original blues-rock. with featured performances from all the musicians.